Last Updated: March 25, 2026

 Where to Buy

-Garnet tetras aren’t as widely available as neons or cardinals, but they can be found at specialty retailers and online fish stores.
+Garnet tetras aren’t as widely available as neons or cardinals, but they is found at specialty retailers and online fish stores.
 Check these trusted sources:

 Buy a group all at once if possible.
-Adding individuals one at a time can be stressful for both the newcomers and the existing group.
+Adding individuals one at a time is stressful for both the newcomers and the existing group.

 Frequently Asked Questions